Runnable/docs/privacy/_posts/2017-01-15-what-permissions-does-runnable-need.md

+---
+title: What permissions does Runnable need?
+category: privacy
+step: 2
-# What permissions does Runnable need?
+description: What permissions does Runnable need?
+---

 Based on GitHub’s current permission model, we have to ask for more permissions than we would ideally like to (we **do not** modify your code).
 The permissions we need are: